Sndrahel/Back-AND-Better/README.md

 - I want to make contact or book a session.
 - I want to know the price of different sessions.
 ---
+## Five Planes:

+### - Strategy (What this website aims to achive, and for whom.)
+The website aims to offer visually appealing and accesible information, that is requested by user stories.
+The main goal of the website is to attract women to to fill out the contact form.